 Shares may be bought directly from the ACD or through a professional adviser or other intermediary.
-In addition, the ACD may from time to time make arrangements to allow Shares to be bought through other communication media.
 For details of dealing charges see paragraph 3.5 below.
 Application forms may be obtained from the ACD.

 The initial purchase (including setting up a Regular Savings Plan) must, at the discretion of the ACD, be accompanied by an application form.